asktami/sessionhero-api/README.md

 # sessionhero-api

-An Express server app with CRUD endpoints that retrieves data from a PostgreSQL datasource.
+An Express server app with CRUD endpoints that gets data from a PostgreSQL datasource.

 Works with [https://github.com/asktami/sessionhero-app](https://github.com/asktami/sessionhero-app).